farleysm8909/farleysm8909.github.io/readme.txt

 - The JSON data used in the table in resume.html is live on https://farleysm8909.github.io/languages.json

 How I went above and beyond for this project:
-- Made a dropdown menu in the navigation
+- Website contains 7 pages
 - Added AJAX to retrieve JSON data and populate table in resume.html (automatically populates once DOM loads, no button)
 - Used Vue to create an image carousel in graphics.html as opposed to copying code from assignment 6
 - Added the current date to the footer (JS)